integr8ly/integreatly-operator/README.md

 ### Project status: _alpha_

 This is a proof of concept/alpha version.
-Most functionality is present but it is higly likely there are bugs and improvements needed.
+Most functionality is present but it is highly likely there are bugs and improvements needed.

 ### Installed products
 Currently the operator installs the following products: